yunhaizhu/loris_framework/README.md

 A MIPS virtual machine with JIT support is built on loris framework. https://github.com/yunhaizhu/loris_framework_mips

+## loris language
+1. Loris is a memory safe script language, can provide memory safe like RUST, but easy to use like Python.
+2. Every variable has a ownership, only the owner can handle the variable.

 ## test loris language
 1. script("test_all.nl")
 2. script("test_var_math.nl")